 Pronounced “boo-r-bull,” the Boerboel – an Afrikaans word – translates to farmer’s dog in the English language.
 In South Africa, the mastiff earned his name by defending homesteads from wild animals.
 They’re intimidating, confident and territorial dogs.

 First-time dog owners might find training this dog truly challenging.
 The South African Mastiff requires an assertive, consistent and experienced owner.
-They also need daily exercise and feel most comfortable in large spaces.
+Plus, they’ll likely need daily exercise and large spaces to live in comfort.

 So, a spacious backyard with a patient and confident owner is most ideal for them.
 The smooth coats bear a natural shine.
 But the most distinct features include white spots on the face and neck and dark patches on their paws.